-and air bubbles formed by the water inside the devices make the resulting pictures unpredictable, as shown in Fig. 1 (c) and (d).
+Real life moving sand pictures are attractive due to their interactive and visual appealing.
+However, the random properties involved in the interactions between sand grains and air bubbles formed by the water inside the devices make the resulting pictures unpredictable, as shown in Figs. 1c and 1d.
 One usually has to flip over the device many times to obtain a beautiful picture.
 Computer simulation of moving sand pictures could, however, support various controls over the generated results and offer almost unlimited room for creativity and imagination.
 For example, one could easily change sand colors and/or granularities, insert virtual obstacles, and possibly extend to three dimensions.
-Research in this direction could potentially generate a new type of visual communication media for a wide range of applications in design industry, such as card, desktop, packaging and textile pattern design.
+Research in this direction could potentially generate a new type of visual communication media for a wide range static and fixed layers).